zhoupingjay/sanguo-gpt/README.md

 ## Tokenization

-Each Chinease character in the text is regarded as a token, so I don't use a tokenizer in this project.
+Each Chinese character in the text is regarded as a token, so I don't use a tokenizer in this project.
 IMHO, a Chinese character is not a "letter" - it's more like a word or subword.
 Therefore, each Chinese character should be treated as a token.

 ## Shuffling & Sampling